kris-adriaenssens/kris-adriaenssens.github.io/README.md

 [Google Tag assistant](https://get.google.com/tagassistant/) was used to check the tags fired by the webpage.

 ## Website Deployment
-The action workflow deploy.yaml is used to automaticly deploy the index.html file to the production website after each commit to the master branch.
+The action workflow deploy.yaml is used to automaticaly deploy the index.html file to the production website after each commit to the master branch.